The factorial of a natural number is the product of all natural numbers smaller than or equal to .

 The expression is read " factorial".

-As an example, the factorial of 6 is:
+For example, the factorial of 6 is

 An in-depth explanation of factorials can be found in the lecture entitled Permutations.

 Next entry: Heteroskedasticity

 Taboga, Marco (2021).
 "Factorial", Lectures on probability theory and mathematical statistics.
 Kindle Direct Publishing.
 Online appendix. https://www.statlect.com/glossary/factorial.